nodejs/docs/CONTRIBUTING.md

   are not "failed" PRs – they're valuable feedback, both for the submitter *and* the reviewer.
 Closed PRs help tell the project what it is just as much as merged PRs.
+  2. Your PR will also be subject to the contribution rules of the repository you're making it on, so be mindful of them.

 ## To **write** a document:

-1. *Open* an issue describing the sort of document you'd like to write.
+1. *Open* an issue on this repository describing the sort of document you'd like to write.
   1. Include details about what audience you're addressing,
   2. what idea you'd like to convey to that audience,
   3. where you'll put the document,